MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-dotnet-quickstart.md

 monikerRange: "= azuresql || = azuresql-db || = azuresql-mi"
 ---

-# Connect to and query Azure SQL database using .NET and the SqlClient library
+# Connect to and query Azure SQL Database using .NET and the SqlClient library

-In this quickstart, you'll connect an application to an Azure SQL database and perform queries using .NET and the `Microsoft.Data.SqlClient` library.
+In this quickstart, you'll connect an application to an Azure SQL Database and perform queries using .NET and the `Microsoft.Data.SqlClient` library.
 This quickstart follows the recommended passwordless approach to connect to the database without the use of connection strings.
 You can learn more about passwordless connections on the [passwordless hub](/azure/developer/intro/passwordless-overview).

 ## Prerequisites

 * An active Azure subscription.
 If you don't have one, [create a free account](https://signup.azure.com/signup).
-* An Azure SQL database configured with Azure AD authentication.
+* An Azure SQL Database configured with Azure AD authentication.
 You can create one using the [create database quickstart](/azure/azure-sql/database/single-database-create-quickstart).
 * The latest version of the [Azure CLI](/cli/azure/get-started-with-azure-cli).
 * [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) and [.NET 7.0](https://dotnet.microsoft.com/en-us/download) or a recent version of .NET installed.

 ## Configure the database

 Secure, passwordless connections to Azure SQL with .NET require certain database configurations.
-Verify the following settings are applied to your database server to properly connect to your Azure SQL database in both local and hosted environments:
+Verify the following settings are applied to your database server to properly connect to your Azure SQL Database in both local and hosted environments:

-1) For local development connections, make sure your Azure SQL database server has a firewall rule enabled to allow your client IP address to connect.
+1) For local development connections, make sure your Azure SQL Database server has a firewall rule enabled to allow your client IP address to connect.
 You can configure this on the **Networking** page of your database server by selecting **Add your client IPv4 address(xx.xx.xx.xx)**.

-1) For Azure hosted connections, make sure **Allow Azure services and resources to access this server** is also selected.
-This will allow other services like App Service to connect to your database server.

     :::image type="content" source="media/passwordless-connections/configure-firewall-small.png" lightbox="media/passwordless-connections/configure-firewall.png" alt-text="A screenshot showing how to configure firewall rules.":::